Casey Snyder and Tom Sedoric

 Shifts in retirement funding will be felt even more acutely by succeeding generations.
 According to a 2019 survey by Business Insider and Morning Consult, half of people in Generation X have no retirement savings at all, and 13% of those with a retirement account say they are not contributing to it.
 Younger generations are also relying more on tax-deferred retirement plans.
 A Scwabb Retirement Services survey found that 58% of GenXers had only a 401(k) account for their retirement savings.

 Being an educated investor that considers not only savings, but also tax obligations, makes all the difference.
 Today, a competent and qualified fiduciary together with a skilled tax practitioner can structure a plan that includes tax efficiency at its core.
 This does not mean buying the high commission “tax deferred annuity,” however.
-A fiduciary, in partnership with a client’s tax counsel, will determine the best mix of taxable, tax deferred, and tax-free assets to help achieve their client’s long-term goals.
+A fiduciary, in partnership with a client’s tax counsel, will help you determine the best mix of taxable, tax deferred, and tax-free assets to help achieve their client’s long-term goals.

 A plan, not a product, helps assure success over time.